jbampton/ruby-strip/README.md

 Next you will need to install the "fileutils" gem

+Since this project has a GemFile, the easiest way to install the projects requirements is to run:

+###bundle install

+Otherwise you can install the gems manually by:

 ###gem install fileutils

+###gem install rubocop

+##Additional gem commands

 To see the current Gems that are installed on your system type: